 We’ve already had a look into how the Diablo 4 loot system works, we have a guide on it and all.
-A lot for the excitement surrounding endgame content is going to be tied to what loot you can get.
+A lot of the excitement surrounding endgame content is going to be tied to what loot you can get.
 Diablo 4 Mythic items are a new tier of legendary loot that should add an extra level of rarity for dedicated players and those chasing their ideal Diablo 4 builds to work towards.
-These should slot neatly alongside legendaries, and from early footage it looks like Mythics will add a whole suite of legendary-tier buffs, however, you can only equip one per loadout.
-Legendary loot drops and loot rolls in general will also change as you enter endgame, so you’ll come across them a lot less in endgame but will feel more permanent.
+These should slot neatly alongside legendaries, and from early footage, it looks like Mythics will add a whole suite of legendary-tier buffs, however, you can only equip one per loadout.
+Legendary loot drops and loot rolls in general will also change as you enter the endgame, so you’ll come across them a lot less in the endgame but will feel more permanent.

 The initial endgame of Diablo 4 won’t be the only potential endgame content we’ll get.
 As Diablo 3’s seasons were such a success and added a lot of replayability to the game in its long life, Blizzard has confirmed that they will be making a reappearance in Diablo 4.

-Seasons were introduced back in 2014 and add new ways to play the game, for example, Season 19 of Diablo 3 was named ‘Season of the Eternal Conflict’.
+Seasons were introduced back in 2014 and added new ways to play the game, for example, Season 19 of Diablo 3 was named ‘Season of the Eternal Conflict’.
 This changed the combat effects of characters to encourage killstreaks.
-We’ll certainly see seasons like this in 4, but Blizzard has also said we can expect to see new legendary items appearing in seasons, too – giving players even greater incentive to dive back in.
+We’ll certainly see seasons like this in Diablo 4, but Blizzard has also said we can expect to see new legendary items appearing in seasons, too – giving players an even greater incentive to dive back in.